 Emergency Medical Treatment represents one of the early phases of training for a career in emergency medical career considered within the responsibilities of emergency medical care personnel as well as operational aspects of the job.
-Prerequisite: Current Standard First-Aid Care First Aid/CPR or First Responder/CPR plus passing the entry reading exam required for college level courses (see current semester class schedule for minimum scores).
-Students must also pass a physical exam (forms are available from the OWCC Admissions Office).
+EMT Admission Forms, outlining course prerequisites, are available at the OWCC Admissions Office.